Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Introduction

 where $\eta>0$ is the step size.

-When the constraint $\conset=\real^{\dm_1\times \dm_2}$ is trivial, the algorithm reduces to the well-known iterative hard thresholding algorithm (IHT) \cite{jain2014iterative, barber2018gradient}, a.k.a.\ singular value projection \cite{jain2010guaranteed}.
+When the constraint is trivial (i.e., $\conset=\real^{\dm_1\times \dm_2}$), the PG algorithm~\eqref{eq: svp} reduces to the well-known Iterative Hard Thresholding (IHT) algorithm~\cite{jain2014iterative, barber2018gradient}, a.k.a.\ singular value projection \cite{jain2010guaranteed}.
 Existing theory \cite{jain2014iterative,liu2018between} of IHT only applies when RSC/RSM holds for \emph{all} low rank matrices.
-Unfortunately, this is true only in the simplest case: quadratic loss $\loss$ with Gaussian measurements.
-Even when $\loss$ is quadratic, for harder problems like matrix completion where RSC/RSM does not hold anymore for all low rank matrices, existing theory is unsatisfactory: while the work \cite{ding2018leave} proves that IHT does recover $\truX$, the analysis is complicated and tailored for quadratic loss, and leads to sub-optimal sample complexity bounds.
-For non-quadratic $\loss$ with general $\mathcal{C}$, the best result applicable is \cite{barber2018gradient}, however only establishes local convergence from a good initialization.
-Moreover, the quality of initialization is measured by the ``concavity parameter'' of the feasible region of \eqref{opt: mainProblem}, discussed in details in Section \ref{sec: existingWork}.
-This concavity parameter is difficult to compute except in the trivial case $\conset =\real^{\dm_1\times \dm_2}$, and there is no known algorithm guaranteeing a good initialization for \eqref{opt: mainProblem} beyond the quadratic case.
-Solving the convex relaxation of \eqref{opt: mainProblem} sometimes does provide a good initialization, but the computational complexity is prohibiting due to the superlinear dependence on dimension and the need to compute full SVD in order to enforce the constraint $\conset$ in each iteration.
+Unfortunately, this is true only in the simplest settings, such as quadratic loss $\loss$ with Gaussian linear measurements.
+Even when $\loss$ is quadratic, for harder problems such as matrix completion, RSC/RSM \emph{no longer} holds for all low rank matrices.
+For such problems, existing theory is scarce and unsatisfactory.
+While the work by \cite{ding2018leave} proves that IHT does recover $\truX$ in the matrix completion problem, the analysis is complicated and tailored for quadratic loss, and leads to sub-optimal sample complexity bounds.

+For non-quadratic $\loss$ with a general constraint set $\mathcal{C}$, the best applicable result is \cite{barber2018gradient}, which only establishes local convergence from a good initialization.
+Moreover, the quality of initialization is measured by the \emph{concavity parameter} (details in Section \ref{sec: existingWork}) of the feasible region of \eqref{opt: mainProblem}.
+This concavity parameter is difficult to compute except in the trivial case where $\conset =\real^{\dm_1\times \dm_2}$, and there is no known algorithm guaranteeing a good initialization for \eqref{opt: mainProblem} beyond the quadratic loss setting.
+Solving the convex relaxation of \eqref{opt: mainProblem} sometimes provides a good initialization, but the computational complexity is prohibiting with a superlinear dependence on the dimension; in particular, known algorithms need to compute full SVD in each iteration in order to \newcontentyc{simultaneously} enforce the constraint $X \in \conset$ and \newcontentyc{the other constraints of the convex relaxation}.